dario-vega/demo-lab-nosql/README.md

 ````

-Choose **demonosql** as compartment name, choose a description and add it.

 ### Step 3.
 Cloud Shell Configuration - clone github, execute shell data.sh and setup the fn env.

 Open the Cloud Shell (click in the icon > ) in the top right menu